Tarcisio Isao Kikuchi

-Tarcisio Isao Kikuchi, SVD (菊地 功; born 1 November 1958) is a Japanese Catholic prelate who has served as Archbishop of Tokyo since 2017 and president of Caritas Internationalis since May 2023.
+Tarcisio Isao Kikuchi, S.V.D. (菊地 功; born 1 November 1958) is a Japanese Catholic prelate who has served as Archbishop of Tokyo since 2017 and president of Caritas Internationalis since May 2023.
 He was Bishop of Niigata from 2004 to 2017.
 He previously worked as a missionary in Ghana.
 He is a member of the Divine Word Missionaries.

-Kikuchi has served as president of Caritas Japan and Caritas Asia, as well a member of the Representative Council of Caritas Internationalis.
+Kikuchi has served as president of Caritas Japan and Caritas Asia, as well as a member of the Representative Council of Caritas Internationalis.
 He was made a cardinal in 2024 by Pope Francis.

 Biography

-Tarcisio Isao Kikuchi was born in Iwate on 1 November 1958.
+Kikuchi Isao was born in Iwate on 1 November 1958.
 He studied for the priesthood in Japan and took his vows as a member of the Divine Word Missionaries (the "Verbiti" or "Verbites") in March 1985 and he was ordained a priest on 15 March 1986.
 He did additional studies at the Spiritual Institute of Sacred Heart in Melbourne.

 From 1986 to 1992 he worked as a missionary in Ghana in the Archdiocese of Accra and the Diocese of Koforidua, working as a parish priest in rural areas.
 He returned to Japan and served his order as formator, vice prefect of novices, and vocations director for a year and then as its provincial councilor from 1994 to 1999, taking on several additional roles.
 Beginning in 1994 he also began teaching at Nanzan University and became a member of the International Aid Committee of the Japanese Bishops Conference.
 He became coordinator of his order's Office of Justice and Peace for Asia in 1996.
 He became a member of Caritas Japan in 1998 and began representing the Japanese bishops at international conferences in 1998.

 He served as executive director of Caritas Japan from 1999 to 2004, after first gaining experience with that organization as a volunteer in the refugee camp in Bukavu (then in Zaire, now in the Democratic Republic of the Congo) in the 1990s.
 Kikuchi was elected provincial of his order's Japanese province in 1999 and elected to a second three-year term in 2002.
 He became a member of the Diocese of Nagoya's committee for permanent clerical formation that same year.

 Pope John Paul II appointed him the Bishop of Niigata on 29 April 2004.
 He received his episcopal consecration on 20 September at the Salle de Seishin Girls' High School in Niigata from Archbishop Peter Takeo Okada of Tokyo, with Bishops Rafael Masahiro Umemura of Yokohama and Marcellino Taiji Tani of Saitama as co-consecrators.
 He took as his motto Varietate Unitas (Unity in Diversity).